Children are not adults.

-And as the inauguration of president-elect Donald Trump draws near, our kids will continue to experience the effects of post-election stress just like we do.
+And as the current election season unfolds, our kids will continue to experience the effects of post-election stress just like we do.
 How will you handle their questions, concerns, and emotions?

 Rather than dispense our own opinions on the matter, we thought it was wise to talk with psychologist Dr. Deb Sandella, founder of the Colorado-based RIM Institute and someone with whom we talked for an article we wrote about how adults can deal with post-election stress.

 Our conversation with Dr. Deb covered preschool-aged kids, grade-school kids and high schoolers.

 Our toddlers and preschoolers aren’t political experts, but they are experts in watching our body language.
 They tend to interpret our emotions as an indication of how we feel about them.

 So, if we feel frustrated or sad about the elections, our kids can interpret that to mean we feel sad or frustrated about them.